Review of Nutro Premium Loaf Canned Dog Food

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to other canned dog foods.

-Even when you consider the protein-boosting effect of the peas, dried peas, dried potato and flaxseed, this still looks like the profile of a canned dog food containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, dried peas, dried potato and flaxseed, this still looks like the profile of a canned dog food containing a notable amount of meat.

-Nutro Premium Loaf is a grain-free canned dog food using a moderate amount of named meats as its primary source of animal protein, thus earning the brand 4 stars.
+Nutro Premium Loaf is a grain-free canned dog food using a notable amount of named meats as its primary source of animal protein, thus earning the brand 4.5 stars.

 Readers interested in Nutro wet dog food may also wish to check out these popular pages, too…